Houman Shadab, Professor of Law and Director, Innovation Center

 B.A., State University of New York; J.D., Northeastern University School of Law; Business Affairs Consultant, Entertainment One U.S.

-Course: IP Licensing & Drafting
+Course: Intellectual Property Licensing and Drafting

 Peter Zablotsky, Adjunct Professor of Law